Strategy for General Studies Preliminary Examination 2023

 There are some basic tips to handle General Studies Paper 1 for the Prelims examination.
 An in-depth understanding of subjects given in the syllabus can help candidates to prepare for the prelim exams in a much better way.

 Since the syllabus does not give much detail of the topics to be studied under each subject it is expected to gain knowledge of them that should be slightly below the graduation level but definitely above the high school level.
+Also increasingly question are related to recent current affairs and events.
+Students should prepare current affairs for at least 12-15 months before the date of exam.

 The number of questions asked from different sections varies each time and there is no fixed rule for this.
 The nature of questions asked are generally on basic principles, their application, factual information and current affairs.
 Some questions are based on applied aspects of principles and factual information.
 It has been found that many of the questions overlap with more than one section of the syllabus.